microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 The exact content of the log will obviously depend upon what actions you have performed.

-Note that we do not include the npm output from the repository catalogue retrieval simply because it's huge and not terribly interesting.
+Note that we do not include the **npm** output from the repository catalogue retrieval simply because it's huge and not terribly interesting.

+*(New in NTVS 1.0 Beta)*

+To configure whether or not the Output window should open automatically when you execute an **npm** command:

+1. Click **Tools > Options** on the *Visual Studio* main menu.

+2. In the options tree on the left select **Node.js Tools > General**.

+3. Check or uncheck **Show Output window when executing npm**, depending upon your preference.
+By default this setting is checked.

+Output from **npm** will always be visible in the status bar so that you know when **npm** is running and can tell whether it completed successfully, or whether there were errors.

+If any errors occur whilst executing **npm** you can always see them by clicking **View > Output**, as described above.

 ## Troubleshooting